Caste system among South Asian Christians: Under the law

-Indian law does not provide benefits for Scheduled Caste Christians; however, Christians have been advocating for the same rights given to Hindu, Buddhist, and Sikh Scheduled castes.
-Despite the activists' point that Christians are a casteless society discrimination does not go away easily and Dalits seek equal rights irrespective of the religion they profess.
+Indian law does not provide benefits for Scheduled Caste Christians.
+Christians have been advocating for the same rights given to Hindu, Buddhist, and Sikh Scheduled castes.
+Despite the activists' point that Christians are a casteless society, discrimination does not go away easily and Dalits seek equal rights irrespective of the religion they profess.

 Some Christians also oppose the proposed labeling of "Christian Scheduled castes" because they feel their identity may be assimilated.
 Pastor Salim Sharif of the Church of North India notes "We are becoming another class and caste."

 Caste discrimination among Christians

 Criticism

 Many Catholics have spoken out against discrimination against them by members of the Catholic Church.
-A Dalit activist with a nom-de-plume of Bama Faustina has written books that are critical of the discrimination by the nuns and priests in Churches in South India (CSI).
+A Dalit activist with the nom-de-plume Bama Faustina has written books that are critical of the discrimination by the nuns and priests of the Catholic Church in South India.
 During 2003 ad limina visits of the bishops of India, Pope John Paul II criticized the caste discrimination in the Catholic Church in India when addressing bishops of the ecclesiastical provinces of Madras-Mylapore, Madurai and Pondicherry-Cuddalore, the three archbishops of Tamil Nadu.
 He went on to say: "It is the Church's obligation to work unceasingly to change hearts, helping all people to see every human being as a child of God, a brother or sister of Christ, and therefore a member of our own family".